Epilepsy in children - dischargeSeizure disorder in children - discharge

 .
 Younger children should not take a bath without someone present.
 DO NOT leave the bathroom without taking your child with you.
 Older children should only take showers.

 - Put pads on sharp corners of furniture.

 - Place a screen in front of the fireplace.

 - Use nonslip flooring or cushioned floor covers.

 - Avoid letting a child with epilepsy sleep on the top bunk.

 - Replace all glass doors and any windows near the ground with either safety glass or plastic.

 Most children with seizures can lead an active lifestyle.
-Plan ahead for the possible dangers of a certain activity.
-Activities should be avoided if a loss of consciousness or control would result in an injury.
+You should still plan ahead for the possible dangers of certain activities.
+These activities should be avoided if a loss of consciousness or control would result in an injury.

-- Some safe activities include jogging, aerobics, moderate cross-country skiing, dancing, tennis, golf, hiking, and bowling.
-Games and playing in gym class or on the playground are generally okay.
+- Safe activities include jogging, aerobics, moderate cross-country skiing, dancing, tennis, golf, hiking, and bowling.
+Games and playing in gym class or on the playground are generally OK.

-- Your child should wear a helmet during bike riding, skateboarding, and other similar activities.
-See also: Preventing head injuries in children
+, your child should wear a helmet during bike riding, skateboarding, and similar activities.

 - Children should have someone to help them climb on a jungle gym or perform gymnastics.